 Identify Aged Accounts for Write-Off

-Now is also a great time to identify any of those accounts that are unable to be recovered due to lost contact with your client or their refusal to pay.
+Now is also a great time to run an aging report to identify those accounts that are unable to be recovered due to lost contact with your client or their refusal to pay.
 The longer these accounts remain unpaid, the longer your days sales outstanding (DSO) and the less cash flow is available.
 DSO is a good indicator of your business' ability to collect on accounts receivable and could affect any credit or investment opportunities.

 Send Accounts to Collections

 After identifying aged accounts, another option to recover unpaid balances is to send the accounts to a collections agency.
 A corporate collections agency, such as Enterprise Recovery, can remove the extra work of contacting those difficult-to-reach clients about their delinquent accounts.
-Year-end activities can be the focus of your accounting team while those problem accounts are dealt with and you'll only owe a fee contingent on any successful collections.
+Year-end activities can be the focus of your accounting team while those problem accounts are dealt with, either through accounts receivable clean-up activities or bad debt collections (where you'd only owe a fee contingent on any successful collections.)

 Calculate Accounts Receivable Turnover Ratio